OSAdams/entree-finder/README.md

 • User can delete a recipe from their saved recipes

-• User can comment notes to their saved recipes
+• User can edit saved recipes

 ### Latest Updates

-• Recipe Cards have been updated to render data from a different API Source

-• Full Recipe Pages have been updated to render data from a different API Source
+• Loading Modal displayed during server communications

+• Utilize window hash event listeners to manipulate the DOM for a responsive user interaction

+• Update responsive styling for multiple devices

 ***